Bug-Finderr/mac-config/backup_zshrc/README.md

 - Monitors the `.zshrc` file for changes.
 - Automatically creates timestamped backups.
 - Keeps the most recent 10 (configuarble) backups and removes older ones.
+- Limits the log file to the most recent 100 lines to prevent it from growing indefinitely.

 ## Setup